Donovan Wilson (American football): 2020

-In Week 17 against the New York Giants, Wilson recorded a sack on Daniel Jones and also intercepted a pass thrown by Jones during the 23–19 loss.
-He finished with 71 tackles, two interceptions, three passes defended, 3.5 sacks, three forced fumbles and two fumble recoveries.
+In Week 17, he recorded four combined tackles (one solo), one sack, and intercepted a pass thrown by Daniel Jones as the Cowboys lost 23–19 at the New York Giants.
+He finished with 71 combined tackles (48 solo), two interceptions, three passes defended, 3.5 sacks, a career-high three forced fumbles, and two fumble recoveries in 14 games and ten starts.